Go

 wg.Wait()

-Cancel goroutine
+Cancel a goroutine

 doneChannel := make(chan struct{})